Aydin-ab/ray-aydin/doc/source/ray-core/internals/metric-exporter.rst

   Observable gauges store values in an intermediate map (`observations_by_name_`) until collection time.
 When you call `SetMetricValue() <https://github.com/ray-project/ray/blob/4ebdc0abe5e5a551625fe7f87053c7e668a6ff74/src/ray/observability/open_telemetry_metric_recorder.cc#L258>`__ for a gauge, the value is stored with its tags.
 During export, a callback function (`_DoubleGaugeCallback <https://github.com/ray-project/ray/blob/4ebdc0abe5e5a551625fe7f87053c7e668a6ff74/src/ray/observability/open_telemetry_metric_recorder.cc#L39>`__) is invoked by the OpenTelemetry SDK, which collects all stored values and clears the map to prevent stale data.
 The callback implementation is in `CollectGaugeMetricValues() <https://github.com/ray-project/ray/blob/4ebdc0abe5e5a551625fe7f87053c7e668a6ff74/src/ray/observability/open_telemetry_metric_recorder.cc#L139>`__.

 **Synchronous Metrics (Counters, Sums, Histograms)** Synchronous metrics record values directly to their instruments without intermediate storage.
-When you call `SetMetricValue() <https://github.com/ray-project/ray/blob/4ebdc0abe5e5a551625fe7f87053c7e668a6ff74/src/ray/observability/open_telemetry_metric_recorder.cc#L258>`__ for these types, the value is immediately added to the counter or recorded in the histogram via `SetSynchronousMetricValue() <https://github.com/ray-project/ray/blob/4ebdc0abe5e5a551625fe7f87053c7e668a6ff74/src/ray/observability/open_telemetry_metric_recorder.cc#L281>`__.
+When you call `SetMetricValue() <https://github.com/ray-project/ray/blob/4ebdc0abe5e5a551625fe7f87053c7e668a6ff74/src/ray/observability/open_telemetry_metric_recorder.cc#L258>`__ for these types, the value is immediately added to the counter or recorded in the histogram using `SetSynchronousMetricValue() <https://github.com/ray-project/ray/blob/4ebdc0abe5e5a551625fe7f87053c7e668a6ff74/src/ray/observability/open_telemetry_metric_recorder.cc#L281>`__.

 Key Implementation Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~